arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-relay-lightbulb/content.md

 ## Overview

-This tutorial will teach you how to create a Matter smart relay to control an AC lightbulb.
+This tutorial will teach you how to use the Arduino Nano Matter to create a Matter smart relay to control an AC lightbulb.

 ![Smart relay overview](assets/thumbnail-v3.png)

-Thanks to the seamless compatibility of the Nano Matter with almost any Matter network we can easily integrate our smart relay with Amazon Alexa, Google Assistant, Apple Home, Home Assistant and even custom assistants.
+Thanks to the seamless compatibility of the Nano Matter with almost any Matter network we can easily integrate our smart relay with Amazon Alexa, Google Assistant, Apple Home, Home Assistant and even any professional custom solution.

 We have prepared a short demo in video format in case you are a visual learner.